codacy/docs/docs/repositories-configure/integrations/using-a-dedicated-service-account.md

-# Using a dedicated service account to integrate with your Git provider
+# Integrate with your Git provider using a service account

-**TESTING INFORMATION ARCHITECTURE**

 !!! info "This page applies only to GitLab and Bitbucket"